 Learn about our accessibility policies concerning priority seating, service animals, requests for assistance, and more.

 Find out how you can get in touch with our team to plan your trip before you go.

 We offer free public transportation training classes for seniors and people with disabilities.

-Seniors (65+), people with disabilities, and those who are blind or visually impaired may qualify for fare discounts.
+Seniors (65+) and people with disabilities may qualify for MBTA fare discounts.

 All MBTA buses are accessible to people with disabilities.
 Learn more about accessibility features, entering and exiting buses, and what you can expect on your trip.

-All Commuter Rail trains and most transit stations are accessible to people with disabilities.
-Learn more about station features, entering and exiting trains, and what you can expect on your trip.
+Most Commuter Rail stations are accessible to people with disabilities.
+Learn more about train and station accessibility, entering and exiting trains, and what you can expect on your trip.